nelson-n/Mark1.github.io/README.md

 ### Resin Profile Settings<a name="Resin-Profile-Settings"></a>

 Demo resin profiles may be found in `/resin_profiles`.
-These .json files contain resin profiles for working with Siraya Tech Blu Tough resin in Emerald Blue.
+These .json files contain resin profiles for working with Siraya Tech Blu Tough Emerald Blue resin.
+An example .json file with printer machine settings is also available in `/resin_profiles`.

 #### Code Before Each Layer
 **G1 Z[[LayerPosition]] F[[ZSpeed]]** Move to next print layer at the speed set in Dynamic Speed. <br>